Prepare your storage device

 Move your Photos library to the storage device

-- Drag the Photos library to a location on your external storage device.
-Find out what to do if you've received an error.
+3. Drag the Photos library to a location on your external storage device.
+Find out what to do if you receive an error.

-- If you're using iCloud Photos, designate this library as the System Photo Library.
+5. If you use iCloud Photos, or to access the library via the Photo Picker in other apps, designate this library as the System Photo Library.

 If you want to delete the original Photos library to save storage space on your Mac, you can drag it from its original location (the Pictures folder of your home folder) to the Bin.
 Then empty the Bin.

-Always make sure that your storage device is turned on and available before opening Photos.
-If Photos can't find the device, it will stop using the Photos library that's stored there.
+Always make sure your storage device is turned on and available before opening Photos.
+If Photos can’t find the device, it will stop using the Photos library stored there and will create a new empty library at the default location (~/Pictures).

 If you want to open a different Photos library

-- Select the library you want to open, then click Choose Library.
-Photos will use this library until you've opened a different one.
+3. Select the library you want to open, then click Choose Library.
+Photos will use this library until you open a different one.

 If you've received an error when moving your Photos library

-to unlock the setting.
-If the storage device hasn't been formatted correctly for Mac, or was used for Time Machine backups but hasn't been erased, this tickbox won't be present or won't be selectable after unlocking.
+3. Make sure the “Ignore ownership on this volume” box is ticked.
+To change it, you may need to click the lock buttonNo alt supplied for Image first to unlock the setting.
+If the storage device hasn’t been formatted correctly for Mac or was used for Time Machine backups but hasn’t been erased, this tickbox won’t be present or won’t be selectable after unlocking.
 In that case, erase the storage device first.

 If you're experiencing some other permissions issue with your library, you may be able to resolve the issue with the Photos library repair tool.